 Cross functional teams / Matrix Management / Virtual Teams

-How to have fewer, better meetings: cut the number and improve the quality of your meetings
+How to have fewer, better meetings

 Author: Kevan Hall